Backup Management

 • Configuration Backups, which include the core database tables and files required to restore an SL1 system.
 A configuration backup includes scope and policy information, but not performance data, data collected using configuration Dynamic Applications, events, or logs.

-• Full Backups, which include all SL1 databases and tables but does not include the configuration files specified in /etc/backup.
-These files are backed up in each configuration backup.
+• Full Backups, which include all SL1 databases and tables.
+A full backup does not back up the configuration files in /etc/backup.conf.
+As a result, PhoneHome configuration files are not backed up in a full backup; you can back up PhoneHome files and other configuration files in a configuration backup.

 • Disaster Recovery Backups, which include a full backup of the disaster recovery database for SL1 systems configured for disaster recovery (DR).
 The DR backup is similar to the full backup.